Timinator2000/Algorithm_X/11 - steering algorithm x/02 - high rise buildings.md

 # Strategy

-As you get more and more experienced with Algorithm X, puzzles like High-Rise buildings should be screaming to you, “Solve me with Algorithm X!”
+As you get more and more experienced with Algorithm X, puzzles like High-Rise Buildings should be screaming to you, “Solve me with Algorithm X!”
 Let’s consider the toy example and the puzzle rules from the goal section.

 <BR><BR>
 ![High Rise Buildings Example](HighRise1.png)